 - Data synchronization solutions

-Your maintenance budget must cover:
+Your maintenance budget should cover:

 - Regular platform updates and fixes